 Bacterial infection of the nail

-The Staphylococcus aureus bacterium is a common cause of bacterial infection of the nail.
+bacterium is a common cause of bacterial infection of the nail.
 Typically, the infection first takes hold in the fold of skin at the base of the nail (proximal nail fold).
 Without treatment, the infection can worsen, leading to inflammation and pus.
 It is often associated with candida infection, particularly when it becomes chronic.

 Activities that predispose a person to a bacterial nail infection include: